 HUS survey

-Below is a spreadsheet of the most recently completed HUS.
+Below is a spreadsheet of the most recently completed Hands Up Scotland survey (HUS).
 This information indicates that 75% of pupils travel actively to school (walk, cycle or scooter/skate).
 Additionally the percentage of children travelling to school by car has been reduced by 13% to 21% from the 2014 survey.